Passive House Buildings for all Climates

 - Administration of the Passive House building certification or at least assurance of successful PHPP modeling and final blower door test with satisfying results.

 Additional services required for a Passive House building:

 - Blower door test (Intermediary during the construction process with air leak testing and final report);

 Blower door testing is necessary during construction.
 This can be done by anybody who has the equipment and understands the procedure required by Passive House.
 A final blower door test has to be done by an independent third party to record the final result.

 - Thermal bridging calculation;

-If the design is done based on Passive House principles this might not be necessary
+If the design is done based on Passive House principles and pertinent design details provided this might not be necessary

 - Manual J/S ‘room-by-room’ model;